rafaelc007/GamblersProblem/README.md

 # GamblersProblem
-Quick implementation of Gamblers problem from RL book.
+Quick implementation of Gamblers problem from Reinforcement Learning book.